letsencrypt/cp-cps/CPS.md

 3) TLS Using a Random Number: Confirming the Applicant’s control over the requested FQDN by confirming the presence of a random value (with at least 128 bits entropy) within a Certificate on the requested FQDN which is accessible to the CA via TLS over port 443.

-Certificates containing a new gTLD under consideration by ICANN will not be issued.
-The CA Server will periodically be updated with the latest version of the Public Suffix List and will consult the ICANN domains section for every requested DNS identifier.
-CA server will not validate or issue for DNS identifiers that do not have a Public Suffix in the ICANN domains section.
-The Public Suffix List is updated when new gTLDs are added, and never includes new gTLDs before they are resolvable.

-ISRG maintains a list of high-risk domains and blocks issuance of certificates for those domains.
-Requests for removal from the high-risk domains list will be considered, but will likely require further documentation confirming control of the domain from the Applicant, or other proof as deemed necessary by ISRG management.

-The ‘.mil’ TLD and its subdomains will always be considered high risk and under no circumstances will the CA issue certificates for them.

 ### 3.2.3 Authentication of individual identity

 ISRG does not issue certificates to individuals, and thus does not authenticate individual identities.